dorothymuhonja/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd - It prints the absolute path name of the current working directory
+pwd - Prints the absolute path name of the current working directory

+ls - Displays the contents of the current directory